 Two-Step Login for Office 365 provides an additional layer of authentication to your email and Office 365 data.
 Currently, this added protection is required by some departments for their users and optional for others.
 In either case, it uses the verification method that you can enable at the Manage Your Two-Step Login site when you sign in to an Office 365 application.

 Can I Choose which Office 365 Applications Use Two-Step Login?

-No, once you opt in, Two-Step Login will be required for all Office 365 applications.
+No, once you opt in or are required to use it, Two-Step Login will be required for all Office 365 applications.

 Which Clients Can I Use with Office 365 and Two-Step Login?

 Two-Step Login for Office 365 works with:

 Apple’s Mail and Calendar apps in:

 Can I Use Two-Step Login for Office 365 on the Web Only?